Our Patients. Their Stories. Rich Regione

 He adds, “Now I don’t just drum for myself.
 I drum for thousands of kids every year.”

-That was until a motocross accident on August 1, 2015, the day Regione’s career as a drummer and drumming educator was suddenly thrown into jeopardy.
+That was until a motocross accident on August 1, 2015, the day Regione’s career as a national touring drummer, drumming educator and enrichment provider was suddenly thrown into jeopardy.
 During a practice run in Wentworth, New Hampshire, he was thrown from his bike.
 “I remember getting to the track that day,” he says, “and that’s all I remember.”

 Regione quickly learned what good care he was in, from the Emergency Department to Physical Therapy, it came from many people throughout the Dartmouth-Hitchcock (D-H) system.